 And then there’s Jude.
 Because The Beatles’ “Hey Jude” was inspired by Julian Lennon, Jude is sometimes associated with Julian.
 And so it’s only a hop and skip to tie Jude to Juliet, too.
 Of course, Jude comes naturally from Judith, too.

 There are plenty of Katherine nicknames out there, but two of the rarer options fit with this pattern.

 First, there’s Kit.
 It evolved as a pet form of Christopher, but it works for Katherine, too.
 The obvious reason?
 Katherine shortens to Kat, which brings to mind Kitty … and then reduces to Kit.

 There’s also Ren.
 Ren could come from Lawrence, but the sounds are present in Katherine, too.

 Margaret offers a wealth of possible short forms, some obvious – like Maggie – and others only known by traditional use – like Daisy.

 But here’s one you might not think of: the final syllable of Margaret gives us the boyish Ret or Rhett.
 I didn’t think of it, either, actually – credit goes to my fellow name enthusiast, Aela.

-Maybe Nico counts as a unisex name, but I think it fits with boyish nicknames.
+Maybe Nico counts as a unisex name, but it fits with boyish nicknames, too.
 Nicola seems like a logical way to get to Nico.
-But Danica and Veronica work well, too.
+But Danica and Veronica also work well.
 So do all the other names with a strong ‘nic’ sound.
 Maybe Annika and Monica belong here, too.

 Not only is Theodora relatively rare today, it’s dripping with nickname options.